 Andy Lopata is an acclaimed professional relationships strategist, who has worked with global clients including Paypal, GlaxoSmithKline and Brother.

-Andy holds the PSAE award – that’s the UK’s top award designed to recognise excellence in professional speaking.
+Andy holds the PSAE award – that’s the UK and Ireland’s ‘Hall of Fame’ award, designed to recognise excellence in professional speaking.
 He is a two-time Board Member and former President of the Fellows Community of the Professional Speaking Association (PSA) UK and Ireland.
-He’s also a Fellow of the Learning and Performance Institute (LPI), a Master of the Institute of Sales Management and a member of the Meetings Industry Association and Association of Business Mentors.
+He’s also a Fellow of the Learning and Performance Institute (LPI) and a member of the Meetings Industry Association, Association of Business Mentors and Society of Authors.

 He started working in networking in 1999, and spent eight years as Managing Director of a UK networking organisation that had over 2,000 member companies.